Maxattax97/flotilla/README.md

 adding `/opt/flotilla/config/letsencrypt/nginx/.htpasswd`:

 ```
-# The -B <level> is for bcrypt, you can make it stronger by increasing it up to 17.
+# The -C <level> is for bcrypt, you can make it stronger by increasing it up to 17.
-htpasswd -B -C .htpasswd <user> # Then fill in the password prompt.
+htpasswd -B -C 10 -c .htpasswd <user> # Then fill in the password prompt.

 # For additional users:
 htpasswd -B .htpasswd <user> # Then fill in the password prompt.